-That’s it for this edition of ASK Cubby, shoot me your questions to Cubby at BigSquidRC.com.
-If your letter makes the big time you’ll get a free sticker pack, if yours is the “Letter of the Month” you’ll win a BSRC t-shirt.
-Don’t be a poser, send in your questions.
+That’s if for this week ya bunch of lunatics, keep those emails pouring in, I promise they will get read (eventually).
+Shoot me whatever is on that seedy mind of yours to Cubby at BigSquidRC.com.
+If your letter makes the big time you’ll win a free sticker pack, if I proclaim yours “Letter of the Month!” you’ll get a brand spank’n new BSRC Bash Crew t-shirt.

 YOUR Cub Reporter